 - Assists with post-workout recovery.

 - Encourages you to eat more natural products.

 - Grocery shopping might become more expensive.

 - Requires you to have a more diverse palette.

 - Restricts your ability to buy fast, overprocessed food.

 The 16:8 diet is a type of intermittent fasting that has become a new trend amongst those trying to lose weight.
 As the name implies, intermittent fasting is a type of fasting that encourages you to eat certain foods during narrow time periods.
 In the case of the 16:8 diet, followers only consume food during an eight hour period.
 Depending on when you decide to eat, this can be a good or bad thing.
 For instance, if you choose to eat at 8:00 am, then by 4:00 pm you are done for the day.
 So, with this diet, timing is everything.
 To provide more insight, here are some of the pros and cons associated with this diet:

-All diets are not equal.
+All diets for weight loss are not equal.
 Factors such as your lifestyle, body type, and eating time preferences play a significant role in selecting the right type of diet for you.
+You want a diet that helps you feel your best and perform better.
 Besides the complexity of selection, you must realize that each diet varies on the spectrum of healthy to unhealthy depending on your body’s underlying needs.
 Whether you decide to embark on keto, 16:8, or the “bro diet,” keep in mind that the best indicator to see if it’s working for you is how your body responds.
-So, do your research and choose carefully!
+And for more data points beyond a simple weight, try using a body fat scale to monitor your progress.
+Do your research and choose a diet carefully!